Comparison

 Bottom line

 But a lot of people don't need all that.
 They have a website, they want a chat bubble, and they want to reply from their phone.
 That's it.
 For that specific use case, TGLiveChat is simpler, cheaper, and faster to set up.
+The widget is 10x lighter, the white-label is 8x cheaper, and replies happen in Telegram — which you're probably already checking 50 times a day.

 Common questions